Get in tune with these 18 upcoming music biopics

 Back in 2018, it was reported that the rights to an untitled drama about John Lennon and Yoko Ono's epic love story was in negotiations with Universal Pictures.
 Jean-Marc Vallée was attached to direct and edit.
 The script was written by Bohemian Rhapsody scribe Anthony McCarten and Ono herself was attached to produce.
 But since then there has been no other news about the biopic.

 Amy Winehouse's family announced back in 2018 that the iconic singer was getting a big screen biopic, with proceeds from the film reportedly benefitting the Amy Winehouse Foundation.
-The Winehouse family will serve as executive producers.
+The Winehouse family will serve as executive producers on the film that is currently in the script stage.
 "We now feel able to celebrate Amy's extraordinary life and talent," the singer’s father Mitch Winehouse said.
 "And we know through the Amy Winehouse Foundation that the true story of her illness can help so many others who might be experiencing similar issues."

 Based on his The Autobiography of Gucci Mane, Gucci Mane (real name: Radric Delantic Davis) is getting a biopic from Paramount Players and Imagine Entertainment.
 Imagine's Brian Grazer and Erica Huggins will produce with Mane and Todd Moskowitz executive producing the film about the trap house trailblazer who started his career by releasing mixtapes while in prison.

-Not technically a biopic, The Power of Love (which is a working title) is labeled as an homage to the life of Canadian singer Celine Dion.
-Currently in the works from French studio Gaumont, the movie will be based on details of Dion's life and use many of her songs.
-Slated for a 2020 release, the movie is directed by and starring Valerie Lemercier.
+Not technically a biopic, French film Aline is labeled as an homage to the life of Canadian singer Celine Dion.
+The movie is based on details of Dion's life and uses many of her songs.
+Slated for a March 2021 release, the movie is directed by and starring Valerie Lemercier.
 She's playing Aline, a character inspired by Dion who grows up in a large Canadian family, is discovered as a major talent in her teens, becomes a global sensation and experiences the tragedy of losing her husband.